 We only think we can be of Christ and of the world

 Do we think we can divide our loyalties in this life, serving our spouse or boss during the week, while serving God only on weekends, or perhaps even just major holy days?
 Do we think of God only when in church or with religious people?
-When working at our job, do we think of God, or are we disconnected from our spiritual life because we’ve compartmentalized it?
-Jesus says this is impossible, because “No one can serve two masters”.
+When working at our job, do we think of God, or are we disconnected from our spiritual life because we’ve compartmentalized our life into that which is spiritual, and everything else?
+Jesus says this is impossible, because “no one can serve two masters”.

-The Apostle Paul taught in I Timothy 3:15, the Church is the pillar and ground of Truth, and it is to this Church that the Apostles entrusted the Faith, once and for all delivered to the saint as its guardian and protector (Jude v.
-3).
-Thus, the Church’s services, Liturgies, prayers and sacraments are all essential if we are to be authentic as people of faith.
+The Apostle Paul taught in I Timothy 3:15, that the Church is “the pillar and ground of Truth”, and it is to this Church that the Apostles entrusted the Faith, “once and for all delivered to the saints”, as the guardian and protector (Jude 5:3).
+Thus, the Church’s services, Liturgies, prayers and sacraments are all essential if we are to live authentically as Christians.

 When we are faced with choices between God, and anything else, what will be our choice?
-Do we choose to attend church on Sunday or do we chose to sleep in?
-Do we prioritize our life around our relationship with God, or do sporting events, vacations, family outings, entertainment, or friends take center stage?
-Does prayer, reading the bible, serving others, financially supporting the church and its mission, and giving alms to the poor serve as our central theme, or do we chose personal gain and pleasure as central to our life?
+Do we choose to attend Liturgy on Sunday or do we chose to sleep in?
+Do we prioritize our life around our relationship with God, or do sporting events, vacations, family outings, entertainment, or friends, take center stage?
+Does prayer, reading the Bible, serving others, financially supporting the Church and her mission, and giving alms, serve as our central theme, or do we chose personal gain and pleasure as central to our life?

-Are we more concerned about money, our popularity, or the home we own, or do these things take back seat to Jesus Christ?
-If God be our master, we will be able to honestly say that none of these worldly things are anywhere near as important to us as our relationship with Christ.
+Are we more concerned about money, our popularity, or the home we own, or are these things secondary to our relationship with Jesus Christ?
+If our relationship with God is central, we will be able to honestly say that none of these worldly things are anywhere near as important to us as our relationship with Christ.